Jeffrey140/Jeffrey140/README.md

 - I’m interested in Tech Sourcing and all of its (recruitment) tools and resources 👀
 - I want to learn more about Tech Sourcing🕵️‍♀️
 -  It would be cool to connect with other Tech Sourcers📫
+-  I am also looking for a Senior Kubernetes Engineer located in the Netherlands.
+If you are interested let me know:-) And I tell you more😉